 “We’ve got the talent.
 We just don’t have the infrastructure,” he says.
 While the Federation is working on plans to create an independent cycling facility in Santa Ana, west of San José in Costa Rica’s Central Valley—complete with tracks, a high performance center, mountain biking trails, and parks for BMX racing and BMX freestyle—he says this is no substitute for municipal parks.

 Asked to name a municipality that is leading the way in this regard, he says he can’t really think of one.

-“We need local government to develop freestyle in all the local parks.
-The Federation can support them and co-develop projects, but we don’t have neither the finances nor the space to do it ourselves,” he says.
+“We need local governments to develop freestyle in all the local parks.
+The Federation can support them and co-develop projects, but we don’t have the finances or the space to do it ourselves,” he says.
 “If we don’t have anywhere to practice, for young people to learn, then we’re done.”

 Hairol, Giancarlos’ brother, agrees that support from each canton’s sports committee is key.
 In Bijagua, he says kids today do what’s called BMX streets, which basically means using whatever they can find: imagine parkour on a bike, jumping from a rail here, a natural slope there.
 This contributes to the image of these athletes as “bums,” “vagos,” or drug addicts, and, of course, limits their growth.